No, it is Not a Female Kiwi

 Otorohanga has big images of Kiwiana hanging from the street lights.
 It all began in 1971 when Otorohanga opened the first kiwi house in New Zealand.
 This escalated in 1999 when a marketing executive had the idea to extend the ‘kiwi town’ into a ‘Kiwiana town’.
 One other Kiwiana attractions are the Ed Hillary Walkway which is a mini outdoor museum, of course, dedicated to all things New Zealand.

-Find out more about Otorohanga, a must-stop on the way to the Waitomo Caves, by checking out Waikato – Guide for Backpackers.
+Find out more about Otorohanga, a must-stop on the way to the Waitomo Caves, by checking out the 5 Fun Things to Do in Otorohanga.

 Kiwiana Foods You Have to Try